When was IDEX founded?

 Yes, IDEX recruits fellows from all corners of the world.
-Our alumni network is represented by more than 250 professionals across 19 countries.
+Our alumni network is represented by more than 300 professionals across 32 countries.
 We encourage all applicants to apply that meet our criteria, regardless of their country of origin or citizenship.
-We equally encourage fellows residing in IDEX program locations to apply for the fellowship.

 I have never worked in a social enterprise before, may I still apply for your fellowship program?

 Yes, IDEX believes in identifying and supporting talented, yet unproven social intrapreneurs.
 Many of our fellows who are accepted do not have prior work experience in the social enterprise sector.